-Where do we draw the line between apathy and mourning after the death of an accused individual?
-Do we define an individual by the wrong they may have done or do we only pay attention to the good?
-And when is the “right” time to discuss these things after they have passed?
+Where do we draw the line between apathy and mourning after the death of an individual credibly accused of horrible things?
+Do we define an individual by the wrong that they may have done or do we only pay attention to the good when they die?
+And when is the “right” time to discuss these things?
 Is there ever a “right” time and who gets to decide that?

 The death of Kobe Bryant and his daughter on January 26th, 2020 has caused a confusing stir of emotions.
 Countless fans and celebrities have been mourning the death of the athlete and his daughter after a tragic plane crash that killed 7 others.
-(Though we seem to forget about the others).
-Meanwhile, we are reminded of the rape case presented by a 19 year old girl in Colorado in 2003.
+(Though we seem to forget about the others whose lives are equally valuable).
+Meanwhile, we are reminded of the rape case presented by a 19-year-old girl in Colorado in 2003.
 She was a teenager, not much older than his second oldest daughter, Natalia (17 years old as of January 2020).
-He is also known to have been a serial cheater on his wife, Vanessa, with dozens of women.
+In life, it couldn’t be discussed in fear of “ruining his life”, and in death, it can’t be discussed in fear of “disrespecting him”.
+He is also known to have been a serial cheater on his wife, Vanessa, with dozens of women, but this has been ignored as well.

-Let’s take a look at the details of the sexual assault case in 2003, from articles both before and after Bryant’s death.
+Let’s take a look at the details of the sexual assault case in 2003, from articles both before and after Bryant’s death, based on the transcript of his interrogation.

 This is the documented narrative of the accuser, based on the police report: